Same Difference: 2008: Debut Album

 In a newsletter sent to their fans, the duo confirmed that their debut single, "We R One", would be released on the Syco Music/Sony BMG label on 24 November 2008.
 It was written by J Elofsson and P Westerlund, produced, recorded and mixed by Quiz & Larossi for XL Talent, and published by Universal Music Publishing AB: Elofsongs.
 It was also confirmed on their official website that their album, released on 1 December 2008, would be called Pop.

-One of the new tracks recorded for the album and a potential single is a cover of the Stock Aitken Waterman-penned hit "Turn It Into Love".
-The song was originally recorded by Kylie Minogue for her first album and was released in Japan where it was Number 1 for 10 weeks.
-Hazell Dean released it in the UK in 1988, where it reached number 21.
-Later it was covered in Japanese by the group Wink.
+One of the tracks recorded for the album was a cover of the Stock Aitken Waterman-penned Kylie Minogue hit "Turn It Into Love".

-Another of the new tracks recorded for their debut album, "I Need A House", was previously recorded by Swedish popstar Marie Serneholt and released as a single in 2006.
+An additional track recorded for their debut album, "I Need A House", was previously recorded by Swedish popstar Marie Serneholt and released as a single in 2006.